 Why not Browser Extensions?

-- Development Learning Curve: creating a browser extension to extend a SaaS application has a steep learning curve: JS build systems, the extension API, messaging between contexts, SaaS page lifecycle.
+• Development Learning Curve: Developing a browser extension to enhance a SaaS application presents a significant learning curve, encompassing intricate facets such as JavaScript build systems, the extension API, inter-context messaging, and understanding the SaaS page lifecycle.
 With PixieBrix, you just need to know programming basics, e.g., variables, CSS selectors, and regular expressions.
-Our goal is go even further to allow anyone to extend their applications.
+We aim to go even further to allow anyone to extend their applications.

-- Publishing Speed: extension stores have slow and unpredictable review times (between 1-7 days).
+• Publishing Speed: Extension stores have slow and unpredictable review times (between 1-7 days).
 With PixieBrix, you can publish and deploy updates immediately.
+PixieBrix focuses on lightweight, efficient extensions, minimizing performance impact and ensuring a smooth browsing experience for employees.

-- Security: most browser extensions are closed-source.
-Despite web store security reviews, there have been high profile cases of bad actors buying popular extensions and repurposing the extension to steal private data.
+• Security: Most browser extensions are closed-source.
+Despite web store security reviews, there have been high-profile cases of bad actors buying popular extensions and repurposing the extension to steal private data.
 With PixieBrix, the extension and all the bricks you install are open-source.
-Additionally, because PixieBrix doesn't support arbitrary code, it makes automatic security checks more feasible
+PixieBrix allows IT teams to create and manage custom extensions with controlled permissions, reducing the risk of security breaches.
+Additionally, because PixieBrix doesn't support arbitrary code, it makes automatic security checks more feasible.

 Why not Userscripts?

-- Development Learning Curve: while better than browser extensions, developing userscripts that integrate with modern SaaS applications involves a steep learning curve.
+• Development Learning Curve: While better than browser extensions, developing userscripts that integrate with modern SaaS applications involves a steep learning curve.
+Deploying userscripts to a significant number of users or devices can be complex, particularly in locked-down enterprise environments where users may not have the necessary permissions to install or manage userscripts.

-- Security: userscripts are just Javascript, and therefore can perform arbitrary behaviors including stealing your private data.
+• Security: Userscripts are just Javascript, and, therefore can perform arbitrary behaviors, including stealing your private data.
+Userscripts often run with elevated permissions, making them a potential security risk.
+If not carefully reviewed and controlled, userscripts can introduce vulnerabilities that could lead to data breaches or other security issues.
 PixieBrix's block and service model makes it easy to understand and control how your data is used.

-- Availability: Chrome is moving to eliminate remote code in browser extensions.
-This rule will prohibit userscript managers such as Tampermonkey from the Chrome Web Store.
+• Availability: Chrome is moving to eliminate remote code in browser extensions.
+This rule will prohibit userscript managers like Tampermonkey from the Chrome Web Store.
+Userscripts may be developed by third-party developers, and their support and update schedules can be inconsistent.
+Enterprises relying on these userscripts may face challenges if the developer discontinues support.

 Why not Bookmarklets?